makezurich/makezurich-software-intro/README.md

 ## Device
 A device contains a microcontroller, wireless connectivity, and sensors or actuators.

+To build a custom device, read the [#MakeZurich hardware intro](https://github.com/make-zurich/makezurich-hardware-intro).

+## Connectivity
 Connectivity options include Bluetooth Low Energy (BLE) and LoRaWAN.

 [The Things Network](https://www.thethingsnetwork.org/) (TTN) is a global, open LoRaWAN infrastructure.

-To build a custom device, read the [#MakeZurich hardware intro](https://github.com/make-zurich/makezurich-hardware-intro).

 ## Gateway
 A gateway forwards data from a device to the backend and vice versa.